 Second, it’s crucial to stress the importance of financial responsibility.
 Responsibility means understanding the consequences of impulse spending and the importance of paying bills on time.

-Finally, it’s helpful to provide resources that they can use to make informed financial decisions, such as websites, books, or even personal finance classes.
+Finally, it’s helpful to provide resources they can use to make informed financial decisions, such as websites, books, or even personal finance classes.

 Read the following review on the book Make Your Kid a Money Genius for more epic tips!

 POWER tip for middle school parents: You might set up an allowance schedule for your middle schooler that comes with household chores.
 All four of my children have a Greenlight debit card.
-I transfer their weekly allowance to their cards once they have completed all of their tasks.
+I transfer their weekly allowance to their cards once they have completed their tasks.

 17. teach them to reach out to teachers for homework help.